Connect with a certified trainer for free

 When to see a doctor

-People with neck, shoulder or arm pain should see their doctor, especially if the pain doesn’t get better within a few days.
-At your visit, your doctor will conduct a physical examination to see if you have pain when your turn your head or bend your neck, and check for other signs of cervical disc herniation.
+People with neck, shoulder, or arm pain should see their doctor, especially if the pain doesn’t improve within a few days.
+At your visit, your doctor will conduct a physical examination to see if you have pain when you turn your head or bend your neck and check for other signs of cervical radiculopathy caused by a neck disc bulge or pinched nerve in the neck.

 Your doctor may also order x-rays to look at your spine to see if something other than a herniated disc is causing your pain.
 Other imaging tests, such as a magnetic resonance imaging (MRI) test, can also help confirm a diagnosis.